-This Great Works Academic Certificate (GWAC) program provides students with an opportunity to take part in a conversation with some of the best thinkers of all time.
-The study of great works in philosophy, politics, literature, sciences, and the fine arts encourages critical thinking.
+The Great Works Academic Certificate (GWAC) Program provides students with an opportunity to take part in a conversation with some of the best thinkers of all time.
+The study of great works in philosophy, politics, literature, sciences, religion, and the fine arts encourages critical thinking.
 Such study confronts what it means to be human and thus immeasurably enhances a person’s daily life.
-There is a growing acknowledgement among employers in business and the professions that this sort of education develops lifelong learners and future leaders.
+There is a growing acknowledgment among employers in business and the professions that this sort of education develops lifelong learners and future leaders.
 This program also gives students who want to pursue graduate education early experience in grappling with original works of theory and literature such as they will inevitably encounter in graduate school.

-To enrich students’ university experience and encourage lifelong learning.
-Reading primary texts allows students to experience more continuity across subject matters.
+- To enrich students’ university experience and encourage lifelong learning.
+Reading primary texts allows students to experience more continuity across subjects.
 This experience encourages a lifelong curiosity–an eagerness and an ability to continue learning independently after college.

-To encourage integration of students’ academic and social activities.
-Activities such as a lecture series and on- and off-campus reading groups will encourage shared experiences in learning.
+- To encourage integration of students’ academic and social activities.
+Activities such as a lecture series and a reading group will encourage shared experiences in learning.

 Great Works Academic Certificate Committee